 The authors would like to extend their heartfelt SabzBavaran-e-Nouandish appreciation to Company for their invaluable cooperation in supplying livestock and providing the project site.
 They are sincerely grateful for the dedication and expertise of all the professionals and farm workers from this company who contributed to the successful execution of the project.
-Importantly, it should be noted that no financial assistance was received from either governmental or noninstitutions governmental or organizations of the project. throughout the duration Furthermore, the authors firmly assert that there are no conflicts of interest, whether individual, group, or organizational, in relation to this research and its findings.
+Importantly, it should be noted that no financial assistance was received from either governmental or noninstitutions governmental or organizations duration of the throughout the project.
+Furthermore, the authors firmly assert that there are no conflicts of interest, whether individual, group, or organizational, in relation to this research and its findings.